Went To See The Sea

 so just air is left for the metal to claw,

-your crotch and eyes stay fixed to the glass,
+your eyes stay fixed to the grabber machine,

 Outside, long strides, lone dripping wind,